 His talent propelled him onwards and upwards through the ranks and classes, until he was racing at the top level of his sport.
-Having won the French National Championship, Marvin's dream to become a full-time pro rider was eventually realised when he became Motocross World Champion at the Brazillian MX Grand Prix in 2009.
+Having won the French National Championship, his dream to become a full-time pro rider was eventually realised when he became Motocross World Champion at the Brazillian MX Grand Prix in 2009.

 The hard-working Frenchman knew that despite his victory, much hard work lay ahead.
-His grit and determination eventually paid off, as after an action-packed season Marvin took a consecutive Motocross World Champion title at the 2010 Dutch Grand Prix.
+His grit and determination eventually paid off, as after an action-packed season he took a consecutive Motocross World Champion title at the 2010 Dutch Grand Prix.

 Musquin has since left his home country and made a bold move to the USA, where he trains and competes amongst the elite in his sport.
 He currently rides with KTM Red Bull.

 His plan for 2014 was simple: “My focus is 100 percent to win the 250 SX title.
 I won’t be content unless I win it!”
 Unfortunately he tore his ACL and came into 2014 not fully recovered and, to make matters worse, he dislocated his shoulder in practice at the opening round.
 However, that didn't stop Musquin giving it his all.
 At Washougal he showed what could have been when he absolutely dominated for a perfect 1-1 before going on to take the 250 win at Red Bull Straight Rhythm 2014.